CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 ```

 !!! note
-    SSH fingerprints are identical on all login nodes.
+    Barbora and Salomon have identical SSH fingerprints on all login nodes.

 ### Private Key Authentication: